-As of September 30, 2021, there were 3,295,000 private warrants to purchase common stock outstanding.
-After the redemption described above, no public warrants remained outstanding at September 30, 2021.
+As of March 31, 2022, there were 3,295,000 private warrants to purchase common stock outstanding.
+No public warrants remain outstanding at March 31, 2022.

 Each public warrant entitled the registered holder to purchase one-half (1/2) of a share of common stock at a price of \$11.50 per whole share of common stock, subject to adjustment as discussed below, at any time commencing on the later of one year after the closing of the initial public offering of LSAC or the consummation of a business combination.
-Prior to the redemption described above, the warrants would have expired at 5:00 p.m., New York City time, on December 23, 2025 (five years from the closing of the Company's initial business combination).